 Director: Ridley Scott | Stars: Russell Crowe, Joaquin Phoenix, Connie Nielsen, Oliver Reed

 When a Roman General is betrayed, and his family murdered by an emperor’s corrupt son, he comes to Rome as a gladiator to seek revenge.

 Read Also: The Amazing Spider-Man -2012

-So what's it exactly that separates the good humorous movies of your great?
-Is it their ability to experience, in the same manner their humor creeps up on you or takes you by amazement?
-It could be a great screenplay, perfect moment or one-liners that hit the mark each time?
-Whatever it is, outstanding comedy shows give a long-lasting feeling and have an ability to take on us.
+So what's it exactly that differentiates the great comedy shows of your great?
+Would it be power they have to tolerate, the way their humor creeps up on you or goes by surprise?
+Maybe it's a great writing, perfect timing or one-liners that hit the point all the time?
+Whatever it is, outstanding comedy films give a lasting feeling and have an proficiency to take on us.